-Similarly, viruses or malware can also cause operating system, or OS, errors by preventing the retrieval of necessary files.
+Similarly, viruses or malware can also cause operating systems, or OS, errors by preventing the retrieval of necessary files.
 In some cases, incorrectly shutting down, deleting, reformatting or partitioning files may cause corruption.

 With MBR and OS file errors, your computer may not boot at all if the primary drive is faulty, or it may present errors.
 In other cases, it will start up, but it might be slow, or you’ll discover that data on a secondary drive mysteriously goes missing.

 Understanding Hard Drive Mechanical Failures

-To correct mechanical problems, most users have to send their drives off to clean-room facilities so that retrieval experts can open them, temporarily replace their parts and transfer the data they contain to fresh, functional drives.
+To correct mechanical hard drive failure problems, most users have to send their drives off to clean-room facilities so that retrieval experts can open them, temporarily replace their parts and transfer the data they contain to fresh, functional drives.